Dotneteer/kliveide/docs/_posts/documents/2019-01-01-main-features.md

 permalink: "documents/main-features"
 ---

-The original goal of the __SpectNetIde__ assembler was to have a simple tool that allows you to compile Z80 assembly code and inject it into the ZX Spectrum virtual machine.
+The original goal of the __Klive__ assembler was to have a simple tool that allows you to compile Z80 assembly code and inject it into the ZX Spectrum virtual machine.
 As the community has started using it, I've been receiving feature requests to add some useful capability to the Assembler.

-Here is a list of important features the __SpectNetIde__ suports:
+Here is a list of important features the __Klive__ suports:

 * __Full Z80 instruction set__, including the initially undocumented Z80 registers and instructions
 (such as the 8-bit halves of `ix` and `iy`, namely `ixl`, `ixh`, `iyl`, `iyh`).